Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 With businesses using more SaaS apps than ever before, data-sharing between those apps is essential for good business processes.
 Integrations are hard work, but integration platforms can significantly improve the efficiency of your integration-building process.

 Be sure you are using the right platform for the job.
 An enterprise iPaaS is excellent for internal workflow automation within your enterprise.
-But an embedded iPaaS provides the additional functionality needed to build, deploy, and support integrations between your SaaS app and other apps in your customers' business ecosystems.
+But an embedded iPaaS provides the additional functionality necessary to build, deploy, and support integrations between your SaaS app and other apps in your customers' business ecosystems.

 About Prismatic